T-Troll/alienfx-tools/README.md

 - Hardware light effects can't work with software light effects at the same time (hardware bug, "Update" command stop all effects).
 - DirectX12 games didn't allow to access GPU or frame, so `alienfx-ambient` didn't work, and `alienfx-gui` can't handle GPU load for it correctly.
 - <b>WARNING!</b> In case you run `alienfx-gui`, `alienfx-haptics` or `alienfx-ambient` for a long time (1 hour+) and have AWCC installed and running, you can meet significant system slowdown, die to `WMI Host Process` high CPU usage.
 It's a bug into `AWCCService` AWCC component, producing excessive calls "Throttling Idle Tasks" to WMI.
 Quick fix: Stop AWCCService if you plan to use gui, haptics or ambient for a long time.
 - <b>DO NOT</b> use alienfx-gui with hardware power button setup and monitroing with other app switching light colors - it can provide unexpected results (see below)!
 But you can use any of my apps, they have a check for this situation, so it's safe.
-Stop AWCC service befor using power button control!
+Stop AWCC service before using power button control!
 - <b>WARNING!</b> Using hardware power button, especially for events, can provide hardware light system freeze in rare situations!
 If lights are freezed, shutdown you notebook (some lights can stay on after shutdown), disconnect power adapter and wait about 15 sec (or then lights come off), then start it back.

 ## Installation